hidoba/s-curve-beta/README.md

 If you answer "yes" to any of the above, read on.

-Based on the answer of Cuye Waldman (https://math.stackexchange.com/a/2403818) I present this Python package to calculate the S-curve for the robot motion planning with a given maximum velocity and acceleration with a single formula.
+Based on the answer of Cye Waldman (https://math.stackexchange.com/a/2403818) I present this Python package to calculate the S-curve for the robot motion planning with a given maximum velocity and acceleration with a single formula.

 Here is the complete motion formula: